Why the unusual name?

 For 40 years PASIC have helped hundreds of children at Nottingham Children’s hospital and currently support around 300 families.

-Our Vision and Mission today
+Our Purpose, Vision and Mission today

 Today our core values and aims remain the same.
 We aim to support as many families as possible across the region, reaching out to families of young people being treated under the East Midlands Children’s and Young Persons’ Integrated Cancer Service (CYPICS) at Leicester Royal Infirmary and Nottingham Children’s Hospital, Nottingham University Hospitals.